Current Students

 Advisor: Theresa Walunas, PhD

 Bio: Jiaqi Zhou holds a B.S. in Biology from Wuhan University and an M.S. in Biomedical Engineering from Tsinghua University.
-Jiaqi is interested in developing computational methods for biomedical applications, including machine learning, integrative genomic analysis, and natural language processing.
+Jiaqi is interested in developing large multimodal models for biomedical applications, including machine learning, integrative genomic analysis, and natural language processing.
 Her works aim to derive insights from increasingly complex biological datasets, meet the needs of deeper disease interpretation, and improve clinical practice.

 Xinyu Zhou